 Custom perspectives provide you with a quick and convenient way to tap into your OmniFocus database.

-Here are some of the many ways that custom perspectives can be used to quickly and conveniently access the most relevant information from OmniFocus and help ensure that your database is up to date and relevant.
+Below you’ll find examples showing some of the many ways custom perspectives can be used to quickly and conveniently access the most relevant information from OmniFocus and help ensure that your database is up-to-date and relevant.

-Note that all of these perspectives require OmniFocus 3 (Pro).
+Note that all of these perspectives require OmniFocus Pro.
 Some reference specific tags and folders or rely on naming conventions.
 You may need to make some changes to adapt them to work with your OmniFocus setup.

 Check back soon for more examples.
 And let us know if you have suggestions for custom perspectives to include in this directory.